boldreports/bold-reports-docker/README.md

 The following hardware requirements are necessary to run the Bold Reports solution:

-* Operating System: You can use the Bold Reports Docker on the following operating systems:
+* Operating System: You can use the Bold Reports Docker and Podman on the following operating systems:
   * Windows
   * Ubuntu 20.04 LTS
   * Cent OS 7